aimed primarily at pre-teen and teenage boys. They tend to be Fighting Series

 for most Media Watchdogs

-- Nearly all the titles featured in the Weekly Shōnen Jump (or simply Jump) magazine have a kind of legacy with each other, enough that a crossover video game was highly received.
+- All the titles featured in the Weekly Shōnen Jump (or simply Jump) magazine, which should be obvious.
+They have a kind of legacy with each other, enough that a crossover video game is a common thing to see every few years.

-- Completing the current Jump Triforce is Naruto, which was the most popular manga in America for a long time.
+- Naruto, another series inspired by Dragon Ball, was the most popular manga in America for a long time.

 - JoJo's Bizarre Adventure, released in 1987, is one of Shōnen Jump's longest running Shōnen series, having reached over 100 volumes in Japan.
-It was only very recently that it got an official English release, and even then it jumped the gun a little, starting with the more-famous Series 3.
-With its 7th part, "Steel Ball Run", it has switched magazines to Ultra Jump and became Seinen.
+With its 7th part, "Steel Ball Run", it has switched magazines to Ultra Jump and thus officially "graduated" to Seinen.
+It drew much inspiration from North Star.

 - Angel Densetsu